department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/vietnam-waters.md

 No. You don’t need to show where you came into contact with Agent Orange.
 We believe that non-Hodgkin’s lymphoma can be caused by contact with Agent Orange through service in Vietnam or its offshore waters during the Vietnam Era. <br>
 [Learn more about non-Hodgkin’s lymphoma and Agent Orange](/disability/eligibility/hazardous-materials-exposure/agent-orange/non-hodgkins-lymphoma/).

-#### How can I find out if it's likely I had contact with Agent Orange?

-Check the list of U.S. Navy and Coast Guard ships linked to service in Vietnam to find out if your service aboard a ship means you likely had contact with Agent Orange. <br>
-<a href="/shiplist-agent-orange.pdf">See the list of ships that had contact with Agent Orange (PDF)</a>

 ### What if I need help filing my claim?

 You can get help from a trained professional trusted to help with VA-related claims. <br>